clairey-zx81/json-model/SPEC.md

 Corresponds to a tuple with a string as the first element, a boolean as the second element, followed by 1 to 7 integers.

-The unique constraint does not apply to tuple and must be rejected if present.
+The unique constraint does not apply to tuples and must be rejected if present.

-### Object Target Model
+### Object Target

 Comparison constraints are allowed with number values, which apply to the number of properties (size) of the object.

-### Target Model Type

-- **top**: if the target model is not statically typed, this is an error and must be rejected.
-- **bottom**: if the target model is not feasible, constraints are ignored and the implementation must report to the user that the submodel is unfeasible.

-Implementations may choose to manage constraints dynamically, but the static typing constraints applies.

 ## Root Keywords